abhishek4531/Abhishek-Kumar-Updated-CSS-Task/README.md

 # Abhishek-Kumar-Updated-CSS-Task
-I attached here HTML and CSS file.
-I designed this page using several CSS technique, please check them after enable them.
-Please check comment which is written in line number 26 in CSS file.
+I attached here all the basic CSS task.
+I have designed all the task using basic CSS concept.